 But I guess there's always room for something new.
 Last night, Reina and I went to Toro Sushi in Chino.
 So we're walking to the table, and before we've even managed to sit down, this girl who must've been all of 16, says "Did you guys want anything to drink?"

 "Um, well, water for now."
+"Oh, okay.
+Are you sure?"

 ...
 "Are you sure?"
 No, ma'am, I'm not sure, because I haven't sat down and looked at a beverage menu, or hell, even sat down!
 We didn't say so, of course.
 We said, "Yes, water's fine for now."